fariborzaref/fariborzaref/README.md

       <strong>Teaching Philosophy:</strong>
       My approach is deeply influenced by my own academic formation.
       Earning two PhDs in Sociology and Community Development and two master’s degrees in Sociology and Survey Research in Public Policy shaped a way of teaching that connects empirical evidence with institutional reality.
-      I aim to help students think critically about how structures of education, labor, and policy shape inequality and opportunity in everyday life.
+      I aim to help students think critically about how structures of education, labor, and policy shape inequality in everyday life.
     </li>
   </ul>
   <hr/>